online-ml/river/docs/user-guide/quick-start.rst

 Train and test a stream classification model in ``scikit-multiflow``
 ====================================================================

-.. py:currentmodule:: skmultiflow.trees.hoeffding_tree
+.. py:currentmodule:: skmultiflow.trees

 In this example, we will use a data stream to train a :class:`HoeffdingTreeClassifier` and will measure its performance using prequential evaluation:

-.. py:currentmodule:: skmultiflow.data.waveform_generator
+.. py:currentmodule:: skmultiflow.data

 1. Create a stream

    The :class:`WaveformGenerator` generates by default samples with 21 numeric attributes and 3 target_values, based on a random differentiation of some base waveforms:

    .. code-block:: python

-      stream = WaveformGenerator()
+      >>> stream = WaveformGenerator()

 2. Instantiate the Hoeffding Tree classifier